Transporting and Storing Film

 Air Freight Services

-We understand that express air package shipping services such as FedEx, UPS, DHL, etc. that use their own aircraft, do not employ x-ray scanning of customers' packages on domestic routes.
-However, this should be verified with the carrier when sending film.
-The same carriers may employ passenger airlines for international routes.
+We understand that express air package shipping services such as FedEx, UPS, DHL, etc. that use their own aircraft, may not employ x-ray scanning of customers' packages on domestic routes within the US.
+This should be verified with the carrier when sending film via a shipping service through Europe and Asia.
+Some carriers may employ passenger airlines for international routes.
 Goods shipped as freight on passenger airlines are subject to high-intensity x-ray scanning.
 It is recommended that film shipped as unaccompanied freight is labeled "DO NOT X-RAY.
 IF X-RAY IS MANDATORY, DO NOT SHIP / DO NOT X-RAY / CONTACT SENDER URGENTLY: (sender's contact information)".